microsoft/MixedRealityToolkit-Unity/Documentation/Input/Pointers.md

 ## Pointers commonly available for Mixed Reality Platforms
 The following table details the pointer types that are typically used for the common platforms in MRTK.
 NOTE: it's possible to add different pointer types to these platforms.
 For example, you could add a Poke pointer or Sphere pointer to VR.
-Additionally, VR devices with a gamepad would use the GGV pointer.
+Additionally, VR devices with a gamepad could use the GGV pointer.

 |                     | OpenVR  | Windows Mixed Reality | HoloLens 1 | HoloLens 2 |
 |---------------------|---------|-----------------------|------------|------------|